PuchToTalk/Unicef-challenge/README.md

 - Clusters identified **high-mobility zones** and regions of lower compliance.
 - Baseline mobility, crisis mobility, and distance were the most important predictors of reduction.

 ---

-## **Recommendations**
-1. Focus mobility control efforts on the **upper-right region** where mobility persists.
-2. Prioritize interventions during the **08:00–16:00 time window** to reduce daytime activity.
-3. Monitor and enforce restrictions in high-mobility origin and destination zones.

----